Accessible Education FAQs

 If you are unable to find your answer, please contact the Office of Accessible Education at [email protected].

 Each student is assessed on an individual basis.
-Accommodations are customized, depending on each student’s needs.
+Approved accommodations, auxiliary aids, academic adjustments, and supports are customized through an interactive process and are dependent on each student's disability or health-related needs.

-The university does not provide assessments.
-Please email [email protected] to request a list of referrals for evaluations.
+The university does not provide assessments to diagnose disabilities.
+Please email OAE at [email protected] to request a list of referrals to seek disability assessments outside the university.

 It is possible to have some or similar accommodations, but it is not guaranteed.
-K-12 accommodations were provided under the legislative act, Individuals with Disabilities Education Act (IDEA).
+K-12 accommodations are provided under the legislative act, Individuals with Disabilities Education Act (IDEA), and Free and Appropriate Public Education (FAPE).
 In higher education, disability accommodations are provided under Section 504 of the Federal Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990 (ADA)/Americans with Disabilities Act Amendment Act of 2008 (ADAA).
 Existing legislation provides equal access to education for students with disabilities.
-Accommodations help to compensate for limiting functions of a disability.
-This allows the student with a disability to compete equally among his or her peers.
+Accommodations in an adult education environment are designed to help remove existing barriers, provide access, and provide an equitable learning environment for students to demonstrate knowledge in their courses.
+Accommodations are individually designed to help to compensate for limiting functions of a disability and give a student a with a disability an opportunity to compete equally among their peers.

 A reasonable accommodation is an adjustment designed to mitigate the impact of a student’s disability without compromising the integrity of an academic course or program.
 Examples of reasonable accommodations are: